gitlab-gitops-demo/README/README.md

 ### To reproduce this demo within your own group
 1. Create a top level group in GitLab (i.e. gitops-demo)
-1. Create an orginization (i.e. gitops-demo) and workspace named `gitlab-manage` on `https://app.terraform.io`.
+1. Create an organization (i.e. gitops-demo) and workspace named `gitlab-manage` on `https://app.terraform.io`.
 Change the Workspace Execution mode to `Local`
 1. Clone the [GitLab Manage](https://gitlab.com/gitops-demo/gitlab-manage) repository into that group.
     * Add an Environment Variable to this project called `GITLAB_TOKEN` with a personal access token with rights to the top level group.
-    * Add an Environment File to this project called `TF_CLI_CONFIG_FILE` with the folling format for a value.
+    * Add an Environment File to this project called `TF_CLI_CONFIG_FILE` with the following format for a value.
         ```
         credentials "app.terraform.io" {token = "my-token-from-tf-cloud"}
         ```